Glastonbury Festival 2020 volunteer guidelines

 - Volunteers will need to pay a refundable deposit of £300 to Shelter upon registration.
-The deposit scheme is designed to help us ensure that we recruit volunteers who intend to continue volunteering until the end of the festival and does not buy you a festival wristband.
+The deposit scheme is designed to help us ensure that we recruit volunteers who intend to continue volunteering until the end of the festival and complete all of their allocated shifts.
+This deposit does not buy you a festival wristband.

 - Our expectation is that you will focus on your volunteering activities during your allocated shifts but at all other times you are free to enjoy the festival.

-- If you sign up to volunteer and then find you cannot attend, you must cancel your place (by emailing firstname.lastname@example.org) no later than 29 March 2019.
+- If you sign up to volunteer and then find you cannot attend, you must cancel your place by emailing firstname.lastname@example.org no later than 31 March 2020.
 Your deposit will then be returned to you by Shelter.

-- Shelter will be unable to return deposits for places cancelled after 29 March 2019 except in extenuating circumstances which will be looked at on a case by case basis.
+- Shelter will be unable to return deposits for places cancelled after 31 March 2020 except in extenuating circumstances, which will be looked at on a case by case basis.

 - After the festival, deposits will be returned to volunteers by Shelter following successful completion of all shifts and compliance with all these guidelines.
 Partial completion of shifts will not result in partial return of deposit.
 Every effort will be made to return deposits within 60 days (times may differ slightly due to different banking systems beyond our control).

-- Training sessions have previously been held in London and Sheffield and held in the second half of May.
-Dates for 2019 have yet to be confirmed but you should expect it to be around this time again.
+- Training sessions have previously been held in London and Sheffield during May.
+Dates for 2020 have yet to be confirmed but you should expect it to be around this time again.

 - You should make sure that you are available and able to attend one of the training sessions.
 Participation as a Shelter volunteer at Glastonbury is dependent on completion of the training.

-- Volunteers agree to volunteer their time for 24 hours over the course of the festival (Wednesday 26 – Sunday 30 June 2019).
+- Volunteers agree to volunteer their time for 24 hours over the course of the festival, from Wednesday 24th to Sunday 28th June 2020.
 This will be in one of the following combinations: